learning-at-home/hivemind/docs/user/moe.md

 ```

-You can create additional servers in the same decentralized network using `--initial_peers` argument:
+You can create additional servers in the same decentralized network using the `--initial_peers` argument:

 ```sh
 hivemind-server --expert_cls ffn --hidden_dim 512 --num_experts 10 --expert_pattern "expert.[5:250]" \